bagrinsergiu/BitBlox-KB/publishing/third-party-domains/hover/index.rst

 		|bitblox-click-settings|

-14. Click **Settings** tab and then click **3rd Party Domain** tab
+13. Click **Settings** tab and then click **3rd Party Domain** tab

     .. class:: screenshot

 		|bitblox-click-3-rd-party-domain|

-15. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button
+14. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button

     .. class:: screenshot

 		|bitblox-connect-domain|

-16. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox.
+15. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox

     .. class:: screenshot

 		|bitblox-dns-settings|

-17. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color.
+16. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
+If your records are enetered correctly, the **Current Data** will be in green color

     .. class:: screenshot